Erin Henderson

-Erin Henderson (born July 1, 1986) is a former American football inside linebacker that played nine seasons in National Football League (NFL).
+Erin Henderson (born July 1, 1986) is an American former professional football player who was a linebacker in National Football League (NFL).
 He is currently an assistant linebackers coach at Avila University.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2008.
-He played college football at Maryland.
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 Henderson was born and raised in Aberdeen, Maryland.
-He played quarterback and linebacker for Aberdeen High School in Harford County, Maryland and won the first state football championship in school history.
+He played quarterback and linebacker for Aberdeen High School in Harford County, Maryland, and won the first state football championship in school history.

 College career

 After redshirting his freshman year with the Terrapins, Henderson missed the entire 2005 season after tearing his left anterior cruciate ligament.

 Henderson entered his redshirt sophomore year in 2006 at Maryland and started 12 of 13 games at linebacker.
 Henderson finished the season with 114 total tackles, 1 sack, 3 forced fumbles, and 2 interceptions.
-Henderson returned an interception for a TD in a close 28-26 victory at Virginia on October 14, 2006.
+Henderson returned an interception for a TD in a close 28–26 victory at Virginia on October 14, 2006.
 Henderson had a season high 17 total tackles at Clemson on April 11, 2006.
 He earned second-team all-ACC honors while finishing 2nd in the conference in total tackles.

 As a redshirt junior in 2007, Henderson recorded 133 total tackles, a forced fumble, 4 fumble recoveries, and an interception.
 Henderson had a season high and career high 18 total tackles versus Virginia on October 20, 2007.
 Henderson was a semi-finalist for the Dick Butkus Award, which went to James Laurinaitis of Ohio State.
 He led a 6–6 Maryland squad to the 2007 Emerald Bowl, where they lost to Oregon State.

-Professional playing career
+Professional career

 Minnesota Vikings

 During his rookie year, he played in 10 games and finished with 15 tackles.
 He mostly played on special teams and saw limited time on defense.

 Henderson played in two regular season games for the Vikings in 2009, recording four tackles.
 He was suspended four games by the NFL on December 15, 2009, for violation of league's banned substances policy.
 Henderson won the starting job at weak-side linebacker at the start of the 2011 season.

 Set to become an unrestricted free agent for the 2013 season, Henderson re-signed with the Vikings for a two-year contract.
 In the first regular-season game of 2013 against the Lions, Henderson recorded his first interceptions and got 11 tackles and 1 pass deflection.

 He was released from the Vikings on February 7, 2014, after two suspected DUI arrests.